britram/taps-transports/draft-ietf-taps-transports.md

 are sender-side only, requiring no negotiation with the receiver; some are receiver-side only, some are explicitly negotiated during connection setup.

-The TCP transport service may buffer data, e.g., to optimise processing or capacity usage.
+TCP may buffer data, e.g., to optimise processing or capacity usage.
 TCP can therefore provides mechanisms to control this, including an optional "PUSH" function {{RFC0793}} that explicitly requests the transport service not to  delay data.
 By default, TCP segment partitioning uses Nagle's algorithm {{RFC0896}} to buffer data at the sender into large segments, potentially incurring sender-side buffering delay; this algorithm can be disabled by the sender to